iamsabet/Smart-Entrance/README.md

 A building management system for controlling door locks

+# Hardware documentation

+See the SE Technical pdf file

 # Setup Documentaion

 node server and mongodb should be runned to use the project.